sciactive/react-context-sensitive-anchor/README.md

 Other than HTMLAnchorElement attributes (or the props of whatever `component` is), you can also provide these props:

-* `component`: The component to use when rendered normally.
+* `component`: The primary component to use when rendered normally.
 Defaults to `'a'`.
 * `alt`: An alternative component to use when rendered within a nested context.
 Defaults to `'span'`.
-* `anchorProps`: An object containing props that should *only* be applied when rendering normally.
+* `primaryProps`: An object containing props that should *only* be applied when rendering as the primary component.
 * `altProps`: An object containing props that should *only* be applied when rendering as the alternate component.

 The following top level props are automatically removed when rendering as the alternative component: